The instant pot makes it so easy to cook beets! You can do so many things with cooked beets or just eat them on their own. Just cook, peel and eat!

 I just love beets!
 I mean, the name of my blog IS my heart beets after all.
 Whenever I eat beets, I always wonder why I don’t share more beet recipes on my blog.
 The truth is though – I love eating beets as they are – plain and sometimes with a bit of salt, pepper and olive oil.
 Every now and then a drizzle of balsamic.
 That’s it.
 So tasty!

 Beets are so beautiful.
 They look like jewels, don’t they?
-I love all of their colors: red, gold, striped – you name it.
+I love all of their colors: red, gold, striped (and yes, “striped” is absolutely a color when it comes to beets).
 And the flavor?!
 YUM.
 I know some people don’t love the “earthy” flavor of beets, but I do – they’re so sweet and well, earthy.

 what can you do with cooked beets?